iotexproject/iotex-docs/docs/developer/hardware/pebble-build-windows.md

 ![](/img/developer/pebble-sdk/firmware_fig2.png)

-Install the required tools following the step by step instructions from the **Install the Toolchain** section - ignore the other sections:
+Install the required tools following the step by step instructions from the **Install the Toolchain** section (ignore the other sections):

 ![](/img/developer/pebble-sdk/firmware_fig3.png)